 The cost of the inspections varies by the type of Recreational Vehicle you are looking to buy.
 An inspection on a used Tent Trailer is going to cost far less than an inspection on a used Class A Motorhome or Bus Conversion (the inspection for these could run well over $500.00).
 This may sound like a lot of money, but it costs far less than a major repair on a broken-down RV.

 Depending on the type of RV being inspected, the inspection could last up to 6 hours (sometimes longer).
 Once the inspection is completed, you should be provided with a comprehensive report outlining what was found during the inspection (also known as The Good, Bad and Ugly Report).
 Once you receive this report, you will be in a good position to make your final decision.

 If some problems were found during the inspection you can always use these as bargaining chips with the seller to get a price reduction.

 WARNING: If the seller refuses to let you get the RV inspected, your next step is to immediately walk out their front door, run to your car and make a hasty retreat.
 Unless the seller is hiding something, there is no rational reason that they would not want the RV inspected.

 Enlist the help of a knowledgeable friend to go with you to do the RV Inspection.
 This could be someone that owns an RV and is competent at working on them.
 If the RV you are looking at is a Motorized RV (has a motor in it to make it go), they should also be a competent mechanic (diesel mechanic for diesel powered RV and gasoline engine mechanic for gas powered RV).

-If you chose either Option 2 or 3 above you might want to take a moment to review the general guidelines sections on what to look for during an RV Inspection below.
+If you choose either Option 2 or 3 above, you might want to take a moment to review the general guidelines sections on what to look for during an RV Inspection below.
 The inspection guidelines are divided up into two sections.

 Section 2: is for motorized RVs and covers the guidelines for inspecting the engine and the guidelines on what to look for during a road test of the RV.